Data Protection Policy

 • only necessary employees will have access to data.

-Affinity will ensure that they maintain accurate and up to date records or data in line with legal requirements:
+Affinity will ensure that they maintain accurate and up-to-date records or data in line with legal requirements:

 • staff should take every opportunity to check data for accuracy and updated when inaccuracies are discovered. for example, when a client calls check contact details and in the event that they are no longer correct ensure that they are updated within 24 hours

-• affinity will make it easy for staff to update client and personal records.
+• Affinity will make it easy for staff to update client and personal records.

-• in the event that affinity is using or processing data on a client’s behalf employee’s processing client data will check against suppression files every 30 days.
+• in the event that Affinity is using or processing data on a client’s behalf employee’s processing client data will check against suppression files every 30 days.

 Rights of individuals